Flukas88/Flukas88.github.io/about.md

 ### What I do

-Currently I'm working as a Systems Engineering Lead @ [Salesforce](https://www.salesforce.com/).

-_Anything_ that I post doesn't reflect the view of my employer but only *mine*
+Currently working as a Systems Engineering Lead @ [Salesforce](https://www.salesforce.com/) and managing infrastructure patching using golang and postgres, _anything_ that I post doesn't reflect the view of my employer but only *mine*

 ### How to contact me